vendasta/sequel-snowflake/README.md

 this adapter.
 Follow the Snowflake documentation on their ODBC Driver [here](https://docs.snowflake.com/en/user-guide/odbc.html) before proceeding.

+After installing, you may need to configure `simba.snowflake.ini` and set `DriverManagerEncoding` to "UTF-16", the default encoding for unixODBC.
+If unixODBC was built specifically with the `DSQL_WCHART_CONVERT` flag, then Snowflake's default of "UTF-32" is fine as-is.

 ## Usage

 When establishing the connection, specify `:snowflake` as the adapter to use.